bparanj/crystal/programming/javascript/vue/nuxt-ui-pro2.md

-Below are revised instructions for Nuxt Content 3, integrating content queries into the Nuxt UI Pro docs template.
+Instructions for Nuxt Content 3, integrating content queries into the Nuxt UI Pro docs template.
 We’ll query markdown files from the `content` directory, display them as a list of documentation pages in the sidebar, and load the selected page’s content in the main area.
 We’ll also implement simple next/previous navigation at the bottom of each page.

 **Prerequisites:**
 - A Nuxt 3 project with Nuxt Content installed and configured.
 - Nuxt UI Pro installed and configured for the docs layout.
 - Some Markdown documents in your `content` directory.

----

 ### 1. Set Up the Content Directory

-Create a few markdown files with front matter in `content/` to represent your documentation pages:
+Create a few markdown files with front matter in `content/`:

 ```
 content/